mqtthiqs/at-doc/docs/modules/time.md

 is Snapshot 5).
 Start here: feed some live-played input (voice, guitar, synth) and build layers upon layers, interacting with past material as if it was another player.

-From here, try out a few trics: modulate the delay time slightly for imperfect repetitions, lower **Speed** and/or increase **Bandpass** for generational degradation, add a second tap closeby for complex stereo interplays... the world of delays is your oyster.
+From here, try out a few tricks: modulate the delay time slightly for imperfect repetitions, lower **Speed** and/or increase **Bandpass** for generational degradation, add a second tap closeby for complex stereo interplays... the world of delays is your oyster.

 ### Flangers, choruses and all that